 Introduction to Data Entry Standards

-The success of the CRM system will be greatly enhanced by considering how your business is best served by its customer data.
-Ideally, you carry out this review before the data is loaded and your user base gets hands-on with the system.
+The success of a CRM system will be greatly enhanced by considering how your business is best served by its customer data.
+Ideally, you should carry out this review before the data is loaded and your user base gets hands-on with the CRM.

 The effect of putting in place a set of data entry standards will be consistency and that will result in: